VIC.GOV.AU | Policy and Advisory Library

 • names of attendees (including visitors) and apologies received from members

-• the name of presiding officer
+• the name of the chair

-• the business of the meeting including the decision on the minutes of the previous meeting, inward and outward correspondence and reports of any subcommittees tabled at the meeting
+• the business of the meeting including the decision on the minutes of the previous meeting, inward and outward correspondence and reports of any sub-committees tabled at the meeting

 • decisions of the meeting including motions and any amendments, names of movers and seconders